obbbychai/acfpcf/README.md

 lag is how far back in time you want to look for correlations

-lag of 4 compares each return with the return 4 periods back
+lag of 4 compares each return with the return 4 periods back(1hr)

-lag of 16 compares each return with the return 16 periods back
+lag of 16 compares each return with the return 16 periods back(4hr)

 when we set --lag 96, use all of our data(every 15 minute return we have)

-for each point, calculate correlation with up to 96 periods back
+for each point, calculate correlation with up to 96 periods back (1day)

-this will give us a sense of how returns are correlated over time
+this will give us a sense of how returns are correlated over time, if past returns is indicative of predictability in future returns.